 What kind of aircraft will Bonza Airline fly?

-At launch, Bonza will fly three new Boeing 737-8 aircraft, the first carrier to do so on domestic routes in Australia.
+At launch, Bonza will fly three new Boeing 737 MAX aircraft, the first carrier to do so on domestic routes in Australia.
 The key take out is that they are new – so will be lower on the maintenance demands and more importantly, more efficient on the running costs.
 Lower maintenance and fuel bills mean they can operate at a lower cost.

 Where will Bonza Airline fly to?

 It is easier to say where Bonza probably won’t fly.
 In short, don’t expect to fly between capital cities on a Bonza flight.
 The airline’s stated strategy is to be a leisure regional airline.
 Bonza will fly 17 routes to 27 new destinations, 17 of them previously unserviced between the Sunshine Coast and Melbourne.

 By being exclusively leisure focused Jordan says they don’t have to be dogmatic about daily flights.
 This translates to three or four times a week services to regional airports.
 We expect them to be mostly Eastern Seaboard regional centres based on what we know so far.
 This infrequent schedule gives Bonza a more flexible cost base.
 And by ignoring the business market they avoid the need for a loyalty scheme that has expensive built-in start-up costs.